The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Consequences

 \subsection{Failure of the Kähler $b$-Sphere}

-$b$-geometry was developed largely by Melrose in 1993 \cite{Melrose} to study differential operators on manifolds with boundary.
-This study has been expanded upon to study manifold with a distinguished hypersurface, in $b^m$-geometry, $c$-geometry, $E$-geometry, and others, see \cite{MR4257086}, \cite{Miranda_2020}. \begin{definition} A \textit{$b$-manifold} is a pair $(M,Z)$ with $M$ a compact smooth manifold, and $Z \subset M$ a codimension $1$ submanifold.
+$b$-geometry was developed largely by Melrose in 1993 \cite{Melrose} to study differential operators on manifolds with boundary. \begin{definition} A \textit{$b$-manifold} is a pair $(M,Z)$ with $M$ a compact smooth manifold, and $Z \subset M$ a codimension $1$ submanifold.
 By the Serre-Swan Theorem, there is a vector bundle ${}^bTM$, referred to as the \textit{$b$-tangent bundle} such that

 \end{definition} $b$-geometry naturally sits inside the Lie Algebroid philosophy, as the inclusion map ${}^bTM \hookrightarrow TM$ serves as an anchor for a Lie Algebroid structure, and sections possesses the same Lie Bracket as $TM$.
 The notion of $b$-cohomology is also defined and studied: \begin{definition} Let $(M,Z)$ be a $b$-manifold, and define